ilyes-smaouii/advent_of_code_2024/README.md

 \
 Update : got the solution to part 2 of Day 16 after a lot of trial-and-error, but the resulting code is really messy.
 Might try to clean it up. (or just move on straight to Day 17 ?)
+### 2025/08/24
+Cleaned up Day 16, finished part 1 of Day 17, which felt pretty simple.\
+Tried brute-force approach for part 2, but it doesn't seem to work (still running as I write this, currently at iteration n°14600000).\
+While it's still running I'll try to disassemble the program and understand what it does.
+This is actually my favorite type of problems - open problem, simple description -, so I'm not complaining - not yet, anyway, though that might change if it turns out too complex.\
+\
+Update : figured out the disassembled code and put it in a function.
+Now I need to figure the function that can reverse that process, i.e. take some "out" as input, and give me the corresponding initial value for register A .